 Since I decorated for the holidays, I added a festive pillow that I already had as well as some tinsel in green to match the bench.

 I have to say, I LOVE how this turned out.
 Now when I walk down the hallway, I see something visually appealing and better utilization of the small space.
-We got rid of the shoe cubby and was able to put everything on top in the baskets.
+We got rid of the shoe cubby and were able to put everything on top in the baskets.
 Now we have a place to sit to take our shoes off or a place for guests to leave their coats and shoes when they visit.

 This was an easy project that only took an afternoon.
 If you do the prep right and line and tape everything up, the rest is a cakewalk!
 Let me know if you end up trying this yourself!